pkra/peterkrautzberger.org/future-mathml2.md

 I have written about why [I care about MathML](/0175/) and why I care about [Native MathML](/0176/).
 Time to talk about some of the problems I see.

 This piece reflects my personal opinions and is not indicative of the position of any project I might work on, in particular not MathJax, let alone the W3C Math Working Group.
 This is also not a rant about MathML.
-It is hopefully a conversation starter.
+It is meant as a conversation starter.

 So in case it's still not clear, I care very much about the mission of the Math Working Group [to facilitate and promote the use of the Web for mathematical and scientific communication](http://www.w3.org/Math/Documents/Charter2006.html).
 MathML has succeeded everywhere else but still struggles on the web.